 The aesthetically pleasing wood and white design looks stunning on hardwood floors.
 This box is made of fireproof ABS material and has plenty of ventilation.
 The rubber bottom ensures no slipping and sliding.
-There are conveniently located slits along the sides and top of the box for your chargers to poke through.
-We loved the curved top – your phone will rest safely on top with no fear of it falling off.
+There are conveniently located slits along the sides and top for your chargers to poke through.

-The DMoose logo is quite large and a bit of an eyesore on the front of the box.
+The DMoose logo is quite large and a bit of an eyesore.

 Take a quick peek behind your entertainment center or under your desk.
 If you are like the majority of us, what you’ll find is a rat’s nest of HDMI, USB, power, and other cables.
 Electronics are a fact of life, and so are the cords and cables that power or connect them.
 When cables start to take over, it’s time to address the problem.

 Cable management boxes are a great solution.
 These simple boxes can hold and hide everything from power strips to excess cables.
 They are not only tidier and more attractive, but can also be safer than loose cables, keeping both pets and children away from dangerous power strips and cords.
 They can also protect cabling itself from spills and dust.

 While simple in design, there are still elements in the construction of a cable management box, which can help it rise above its competitors.

 The overwhelming majority of boxes are made from plastic.
 Any box you are considering should be durable and rugged.
 It should be resistant to scratching and impact — some manufacturers claim the materials they use are also fire resistant.